HistoryThis section has been translated automatically.

 The cases occurring in Germany are imported visceral leishmaniases mostly originating from the Mediterranean region.
 Exact figures on the frequency of leishmaniasis as a traveler's dermatosis are not available, but it is certainly one of the top 3 infectious diseases after travel.

-Approximately one million cases of cutaneous leishmaniasis and 300 000 cases of visceral leishmaniasisare reported per year.
-The number of chronic leishmaniasis is estimated at 15-20 million.
-Leishmaniasis is a distinct disease, with significant differences in manifestation (cutaneous/mucocutaneous/visceral) and geographic occurrence (v.Stebut 2015).
+Approximately one million cases of cutaneous leishmaniasis and 300,000 cases of visceral leishmaniasisare reportedeach year.
+The number of chronic leishmaniasis cases is estimated at 15-20 million.
+Leishmaniasis is a different type of disease that differs considerably in terms of its manifestation (cutaneous/mucocutaneous/systemic-visceral) and its geographical occurrence (v.Stebut 2015).

-Theskin and mucosal leishmaniases of the New World: The multiple leishmaniases occurring in Central and South America have not yet been fully classified.
-90% of all cases of New World mucosal leishmaniasis occur in Bolivia, Brazil and Peru (Desjeux et al. 2000).
-There are many different forms of formation among them.
-Starting from a harmless clinical picture with nodule formation and small ulcers up to destructive lesions.
-Risk groups are travellers after stays in endemic areas, foreign citizens, migrants, asylum seekers, refugees from endemic areas; HIV-infected persons (opportunistic infection) and other patients with immunodeficiency.
+The cutaneous and mucosal leishmaniases of the New World: The various leishmaniases occurring in Central and South America have not yet been fully classified.
+90% of all cases of mucosal leishmaniasis in the New World occur in Bolivia, Brazil and Peru (Desjeux et al. 2000).
+There are many different forms of the disease.
+These range from a harmless clinical picture with nodules and small ulcers to destructive lesions.
+Risk groups are travelers after stays in endemic areas, foreign citizens, migrants, asylum seekers, refugees from endemic areas; HIV-infected persons (opportunistic infection) and other patients with immunodeficiency.

 Leishmania is transmitted from person to person by phlebotomes (sand flies) (anthroponosis) or from animals, such as dogs and small rodents, which serve as reservoirs, to humans (zoonosis).
 In isolated cases, the infection can also be transmitted vertically from asymptomatic carriers, i.e. pre- or perinatally from mother to child, or horizontally from blood and organ donors.